Enigma-Unicamp/decipher-me/README.md

 "Test Challenge","download","decipher{cr4z1fl4g}","Another challenge, just to examplify"
 ```

+**Atention!** The order of the challenges in this file is the one that will be
+used.

 After that, go to `decipher/challenge/static/challenges_files` and create
 folders <b>with the same titles of each one of the challenges</b>.
 In our
 example we have `Baby Steps` and `Test Challenge`.
 Inside this folders, we also